dougblack/nextbus/README.md

 - Fix support for stops that have different tags for different routes, but are the same.
 (Like fitten_a for blue and fitten for red) [Exploring options]
 - Update the JSON data [work in progress]
+- Change from native JSON parser to GSON [Done]

 ==========
 An Android client for the Georgia Tech Nextbus stop service.